It's that time of year again

-It's like The Blob in that 1950's horror movie, the jelly just keeps creeping along, destroying everything in it's wake.
+It's like The Blob in that 1950's horror movie, jelly keeps creeping along, destroying everything in its wake.

-It's not just unsightly, jelly buildup damages your markers!
+It's not just unsightly, jelly costs you money!

 Every once in a while...

 I'll pull out a marker that hasn't been used in some time.
 When I begin to color with it, the nib leaves a weird dark streak.
 Not all the time and not everywhere, just little smudges of darkened ink that don’t want to smooth out.

 Have you had that happen too?
-It's pretty common.
-That's a bit of jelly that rubbed off onto the nib and now you've transferred that pesky jelly to your project.
+Its a bit of jelly that has transferred from the nib to your project.

 Dark streaks are not pretty.

 Let’s look on the bright side though, that streak is a warning call.

 When you see dark streaks, you can clean the marker and the nib before the jelly spreads further.